Kody1/Vortex-docs/docs.md

 <a id="print"></a>
 ###  print function  *([other functions](#other-functions))*

-Prints a specified text in parameter to the GrowBot Console.
+Prints a specified text in parameter to the Vortex Console.

 #### Syntax